RaymondJaramillo/justdead/docs/README.md

 ### Google Map Services
 * [Google API](https://developers.google.com/maps/documentation/embed/get-api-key)
 * Justdead will take the current location, when a phone hits a certain percentage, and send it to selected contacts.
-* App will be able to still function with out location features if user selects.
-Locations services are also only needed when a certain percentage is hit, not constantly running.
+* App will be able to still function without location features, if user does not want to use location.
+Locations services are not constantly used, and only used when a specific battery percentage is hit.

 ### Local Contacts
 * [developer.android.com](https://developer.android.com/training/contacts-provider/retrieve-names)